The intense blueberry flavor of wild blueberries paired with protein-rich edamame makes an energy-boosting smoothie!

 With only 5 ingredients, this Wild Blueberry Edamame Smoothie is simple to make and very satisfying.
 There’s an unusual ingredient in this smoothie—shelled edamame.
 I’ve never tried shelled edamame in a smoothie before this, but it works well because it doesn’t have much flavor and is a source of protein and fiber.

 Have you tried wild blueberries yet?
-Hopefully, you may have tried this Wild Blueberry + Pineapple Mint-to-Be Smoothie I created last year for the first #WildYourSmoothie contest or this Wild Blueberry French Toast Bake.
-I like keeping my freezer stocked with wild blueberries at all times to use in smoothies, for topping french toast or waffles, and for adding to salads.
+If not, you may also want to try my Wild Blueberry + Pineapple Mint-to-Be Smoothie or this Wild Blueberry French Toast Bake.
+I like keeping my freezer stocked with wild blueberries at all times to use in smoothies, for topping pancakes, waffles, and to add to yogurt or grain salads.

 - Flavor—wild blueberries have a more intense flavor than regular blueberries (hence why they are the blueberriest blueberry!).
 Wild blueberry plants are genetically diverse with thousands of interlocking plants spreading naturally across fields.
 It’s this diversity that gives Wild Blueberries a complex and intense flavor.